 Cutting Through the Noise: Choosing Mental Health Technology That Works for Your Campus

-Campuses nationwide are facing a growing student mental health crisis while balancing limited resources.
-ACHA's Mental Health Technology Symposium brings together researchers, practitioners, and industry partners, helping higher education leaders make data-driven, student-centered decisions.
+ACHA's Mental Health Technology Symposium will eliminate the guesswork by bringing together researchers, practitioners, and industry partners, helping higher education leaders make data-driven, student-centered decisions.

 About the Symposium